thunderbird/webext-docs/compose.rst

 .. api-section-annotation-hack:: -- [Added in TB 90]

 Sends the message currently being composed.
-If the send mode is not specified or set to ``default``, the message will be send directly if the user is online and placed in the users outbox otherwise.
+If the send mode is not specified or set to :value:`default`, the message will be send directly if the user is online and placed in the users outbox otherwise.
 The returned Promise fulfills once the message has been successfully sent or placed in the user's outbox.
-Throws when the send process has been aborted by the user, by an :ref:`onBeforeSend` event or if there has been an error while sending the message to the outgoing mail server.
+Throws when the send process has been aborted by the user, by an :ref:`compose.onBeforeSend` event or if there has been an error while sending the message to the outgoing mail server.

 .. api-header::
    :label: Parameters